-Table 1 indicates that total production in the region decreased about 25% from 2014 to 2015, from 30,671 to 22,835 acre-feet.
-Compared to the peak year of 2007, when production totaled 35,474 acre-feet, this represents a 36% reduction in groundwater production over the past seven years, with most of this decrease coming in one year-2015.
+Table 1 indicates that total production in the region increased about 6% from 2015 to 2016, after a 25% reduction from 2014 to 2015, from 22,835 to 24,150 acre-feet.
+Compared to the peak year of 2007, when production totaled 35,474 acre-feet, this represents a 32% reduction in groundwater production over the past seven years, with most of this decrease coming in one year-2015.
 It should be noted that, in 2015, the State Water Resources Control Board implemented mandatory water conservation measures throughout the State.
 This was the primary reason for the large decrease in production from 2014 to 2015.
+The fact that production increased only 6% in 2016 indicates that residents in the region were continuing their water conservation practices.
+This could be an indication that these practices are permanent.
+Data for a wet year would have to be analyzed in order to determine this with any certainty.

-In the Beaumont Basin, the region's largest, production decreased about 28%, from 17,970 to 12,954 acre-feet.
-This confirms the ability of local residents to conserve water when required.
-As can be seen from Table 3, most of this decrease can be attributed to reduced extractions from three retail water purveyors, Beaumont Cherry Valley Water District (a decrease of over 2600 acre-feet), the City of Banning (a decrease of about 850 acre-feet), and the Yucaipa Valley Water District (a decrease of nearly 1100 acre-feet).
+In the Beaumont Basin, the region's largest, production increased about 4%, from 12,954 to 13,529 acre-feet.
+This confirms the ability of local residents to continue conserving water even when mandatory restrictions have been lifted.
+As can be seen from Table 3, virtually all of this increase can be attributed to increased production from the Beaumont Cherry Valley Water District (an increase of about 900 acre-feet).
+All other producers actually decreased their pumping slightly.

 The Cabazon Basin presents an interesting data set.
 According to the data submitted to the Agency, extractions from this basin decreased by approximately 55% from 2007 to 2012, yet increased by over 80% in 2013 and decreased by 12% in 2014 and another 18% in 2015.
-These numbers lead to a question of whether the data are correct every year, especially in 2012, when the data showed extractions of 654 acre-feet, compared to 900 acre-feet in 2011 and 1226 acrefeet in 2013.
+These numbers lead to a question of whether the data are correct every year, especially in 2012, when the data showed extractions of 654 acre-feet, compared to 900 acre-feet in 2011 and 1226 acre-feet in 2013.
 In verbal discussions with the General Manager of the Cabazon Water District, there was an indication that these numbers are in fact correct, and reflect a rapidly decreasing demand for a number of years, followed by an increase in demand when the outlet malls expanded and began taking water deliveries from the District.
 The 12% reduction in production from 2013 to 2014 is not readily explained, while the 18% decrease from 2014 to 2015 is readily explained by the aforementioned water conservation regulations.

 Table 2 summarizes overall production by owner, regardless of basin.
-In reviewing the production by the major water agencies and overliers, the data are relatively consistent, with most owners showing decreases in production, with only a few exceptions.
-One of the few increases in production is from Robertson's Ready Mix, an increase from 293 to 322 AF, or about 10%.
+In reviewing the production by the major water agencies and overliers, the data are relatively consistent, with most owners showing only minor increases or decreases in production.
+One of the few large increases in production is from South Mesa Water Company, an increase from 1424 to 1705 AF, or about 20%.
 However this represents a small fraction of overall production.
-Beaumont Cherry Valley Water District decreased its production by 2,671 acre-feet, a decrease of 20%.
-Banning decreased its production by 1,746 acre-feet, a decrease of about 21%.
-The Morongo Band of Mission Indians, which owns the Tukwet Canyon golf course, decreased production by 427 acrefeet, a decrease of 21%.
+In addition, South Mesa's overall production is well under its levels of 2012, indicating that it has done a very good job of conserving water during the drought.